fzhangcode/fzhang/content/project/internal-project/index.md

 date = 2019-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Finding common cell states for RA, SLE, IBD, etc"
+summary = "Finding inflammatory cell states in the myeloid population across RA, SLE, IBD, etc"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`